fixstars/amplify-benchmark/README.md

 ### Open the result with Amplify Benchmark Viewer

 The results can be visualized using the [Amplify Benchmark Viewer](https://github.com/fixstars/amplify-benchmark-viewer).
-To analyze for the viewer, give the `stas` subcommand with the path to a directory or a result file to the `amplify-bench` command.
+To analyze for the viewer, give the `stats` subcommand with the path to a directory or a result file to the `amplify-bench` command.

 ```bash
 $ amplify-bench stats preset_20230803_223440.json